ygorcosta/wedeploy.com/ui/src/pages/tutorials/liferay/add-config-file.md

 ---
-title: "Add Container.json"
+title: "Add Config File"
 description: "In this section, you'll learn how to deploy an application using WeDeploy Liferay."
-buttonTitle: "I created the container.json"
+buttonTitle: "I created the wedeploy.json"
 tutorialTitle: "Getting started with WeDeploy Liferay"
 parentId: "liferay"
 layout: "tutorial"